kohkimakimoto/altax/README.md

 ## Usage

-This is a basic usage.
+I describe a basic usage in this section.

 Run `altax init` command to generate first configuration.